-River discharge has been shown to be one of several key environmental factors initiating and facilitating steelhead and other salmonids adult and juvenile migrations in natural fluvial environments (Shapovalov and Taft 1954; Banks 1969; Spina et al. 2005).
-As adults and juveniles approach fish passage facilities, sufficient discharge and water velocities become even more important to ensure successful passage through any facility (Clay 1995; Beeman and Maule 2001).
+River discharge has been shown to be one of several key environmental factors initiating and facilitating steelhead, and other salmonids, adult and juvenile migrations in natural fluvial environments (Shapovalov and Taft 1954; Banks 1969; Spina et al. 2005).
+As adults and juveniles approach fish passage facilities, suitable discharge and water velocities become even more important to ensure successful passage through any facility (Clay 1995; Beeman and Maule 2001).

 The entrance of the fish ladder at the Robles Fish Facility is located approximately 20 m downstream of the spillway gates and is where fish migrating upstream enter and where fish migrating downstream exit the facility (i.e., two-way passage facility).
-The downstream end of the ladder is adjacent to a large pool (entrance pool) that was scoured out after construction in 2005 and has been maintained by high discharges through the spillway gates.
+The downstream end of the ladder is adjacent to a large pool (entrance pool).
 The ladder was designed for a maximum discharge at the exit of 171 cfs (50 cfs through the entire ladder and an additional 121 cfs can be supplemented at the lower end of the ladder).
-The distance downstream from the entrance pool to the lower most interim rock weir is approximately 200 m.
-This reach includes all four rock weirs and the facility's low-flow road crossing, which is also the weir used to measure discharge from the Robles Fish Facility.
-The habitat unit types that can be used by migrants in this reach include the four pools created by the weirs, a glide created by the low flow road crossing, a riffle, and the entrance pool.
+The distance downstream from the entrance pool to the lower most rock weir is approximately 200 m.
+This reach includes all four rock weirs and the facility's discharge measurement weir, which also functions as a low-flow road crossing.
+The habitat unit types that can be used by migrants in this reach include the four pools created by the weirs, a glide created by the discharge measurement weir, a riffle, and the entrance pool.